Glasgow City Chambers

 Saturday June 29th at 12 noon

 Jeff Halper is the Israeli author of the acclaimed War against the People (Pluto Press), an authority on the use and mis-use of Israeli arms and surveillance technology.
-In this 3-minute video, the words of Jeff Halper and Police Scotland officer Kalim Uddin make the case for you to resist this "Israelisation" of Glasgow.
+In this 3-minute video, the words of Jeff Halper, taken together with the words of Police Scotland officer Kalim Uddin make the case for you to resist this "Israelisation" of Glasgow.

 Big Brother-style facial recognition cameras installed on Glasgow was a 2016 headline in the city's Evening Times.
 The Herald ran with a front page, Privacy fears over police use of face ID database.
 The Record headlined Glasgow City Council slammed over CCTV tracking technology ready to launch on 70 cameras which can track you across town